Prof Jan Selby

 |download vCarddownload vCard to your mobile|

-Jan Selby is Senior Lecturer in International Relations and Director of the Sussex Centre for International Security (SCIS).
-His research focuses on peace processes; environmental security; the Israeli-Palestinian conflict; and international relations theory.
+Jan Selby is Professor of International Relations, and Director of the Sussex Centre for Conflict and Security Research (SCSR).
+His research focuses on peace processes; environmental security; the Israeli-Palestinian conflict; and International Relations theory.

 While Jan has conducted field research in a number of countries, his main area focus is the Israeli-Palestinian conflict.
 This is reflected in his work on both peace processes and environmental security.

 Beyond these main areas of research, Jan maintains a strong interest in International Relations theory.
 He has published on global governance (the focus of a 2003 co-edited volume); on the use and misuse of the work of Michel Foucault in IR; on the work of Edward Said; and on militarism and International Relations (the subject of a 2012 volume co-edited with Sussex colleague Anna Stavrianakis).

 Jan currently supervises 5 PhD students, and is interested in taking on new projects on peace processes; environmental security; and the Israeli-Palestinian conflict.

 Jan studied at the universities of Durham and Lancaster, and received his PhD in Sociology from Lancaster in 2000.
 He subsequently taught in the Department of Politics and International Relations at Lancaster, and the Department of International Politics, Aberystwyth, before joining Sussex in 2005.
 He was Head of Department at Sussex from 2007-2009, and is currently the Department's Research Director.